Jeff Bezos, the sometimes world’s richest man, is not unfamiliar with screwing up.

 But if the answer is ‘yes’, then I want you to do everything in your power to keep it.

 Because when you have credibility with yourself you will have confidence in yourself.
-And this is when success really starts to happen.
+And this is when success really starts to happen and you begin Empire building – fast.

-3. You’re Leaving the “Goodwill Bank Account” Empty
+3. You’re Not Building Your Empire’s “Goodwill Bank Account”

 Let me tell you something that really annoys me.